Janitus/Janitus/README.md

 # What am I working on

-Currently studying CS, and developing games on Unity when free.
-Current main unity project is an unannounced FPS game, will include it in the personal projects showcase section later (probably somewhere next spring)
+Currently studying CS, and developing games on Unity and Godot when free.

 # 💻 Domains I work with:
 ![Fullstack Development](https://img.shields.io/badge/Fullstack_Development-444444?style=for-the-badge)